Updated February 14, 2019

 Bacteria that naturally exists on human skin use the components in sweat as a food source.
 It’s the waste they produce as they grow and multiply that becomes the essence of that stinky smell.

 Want to know more about the specific science behind body odor?

 Wearing regular shoes and socks can make it increasingly difficult for the sweat on your feet to evaporate.
 Therefore, the bacteria have more sweat to combine with and a longer period of time to make an impact.

 Additionally, increased activity forces feet to sweat at a higher rate, which in turn means bacteria have more opportunities to latch onto sweat and create foul odors.

 The Solution: Antimicrobial Socks!

-Socks that have been finished with an antibacterial treatment are the fastest and easiest way to solve this issue.
+Socks that have been finished with an antimicrobial technology are the fastest and easiest way to solve this issue.

 Certain socks have been manufactured with antimicrobial materials which can help prevent the growth of bacteria and, as a result, can aid in the fight against foot odour.

 Do Antimicrobial Socks Work to Control Odors?